MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-manage-inputs-outputs-pipeline.md

 `mltable` output | ✓  |   |    | ✓  | ✓  |  |

 > [!NOTE]
-> In most cases, `ro_mount` or `rw_mount` modes are suggested.
+> In most cases, `ro_mount` or `rw_mount` modes are recommended.
 For more information, see [Modes](how-to-read-write-data-v2.md#modes).

-## Inputs and outputs in the studio UI
+## Inputs and outputs in studio Designer

-The following screenshots show how the Azure Machine Learning studio UI displays inputs and outputs in the [NYC Taxi Data Regression](https://github.com/Azure/azureml-examples/tree/main/cli/jobs/pipelines-with-components/nyc_taxi_data_regression) pipeline from the [Azure Machine Learning examples](https://github.com/Azure/azureml-examples) repository.
+The following screenshots from the [NYC Taxi Data Regression](https://github.com/Azure/azureml-examples/tree/main/cli/jobs/pipelines-with-components/nyc_taxi_data_regression) pipeline show how Azure Machine Learning studio displays inputs and outputs.

-The studio pipeline job page shows data or model type inputs/outputs as small circles, called input/output ports, in the corresponding component.
+The studio pipeline job page shows data or model type inputs/outputs as small circles called input/output ports in the corresponding component.
 These ports represent the data flow in a pipeline.
 Pipeline level output is displayed as a purple box for easy identification.

 :::image type="content" source="./media/how-to-manage-pipeline-input-output/input-output-port.png" lightbox="./media/how-to-manage-pipeline-input-output/input-output-port.png" alt-text="Screenshot highlighting the pipeline input and output ports.":::